AcademySoftwareFoundation/xstudio/GOVERNANCE.md

 * Participation in Open Review Initiative community meetings
 * Merging pull requests

-The xSTDUIO TSC, when it has been formed, will periodically review the Committer list to identify inactive Committers.
+The xSTUDIO TSC, when it has been formed, will periodically review the Committer list to identify inactive Committers.
 Past Committers are typically given Emeritus status.
 Emeriti may request that the TSC restore them to active Committer status.

 ## Technical Steering Committee